30 Modern Logo Design Ideas To Inspire Your Creative Genius

 16. Invasione Creativa

 A modern logo that truly speaks for its brand name (Creative Invasion).
-Using geometric shapes communicates structure, but turning them into symbols that recall the famous Pac-man game or an alien spaceship is not just fun—it’s how you take it to another level.
+Using geometric shapes communicates structure, but turning them into globally recognizable symbols that recall the famous Pac-man game or an alien spaceship is not just fun—it’s how you take design to another level.

 17. Mountain Woods